 Physically separate clusters usually have a low pod density.
-As each team or workload has their own AKS cluster, the cluster is often over-provisioned with compute resources.
+As each team or workload has their own AKS cluster, this is often over-provisioned with compute resources.
 Often, a small number of pods are scheduled on those nodes.
-Unused capacity on the nodes can't be used for applications or services in development by other teams.
+Unused capacity on the nodes can not be used for applications or services in development by other teams.
 These excess resources contribute to the additional costs in physically separate clusters.